mashaan14/Spectral-Clustering/README.md

 ### Folder: Refining a k-nearest neighbor graph for a computationally efficient spectral clustering
 Mashaan Alshammari, John Stavrakakis, and Masahiro Takatsuka.
-“Refining a k-nearest neighbor graph for a computationally efficient spectral clustering” submitted to Pattern Recognition
+“Refining a k-nearest neighbor graph for a computationally efficient spectral clustering.”
+Pattern Recognition, Volume 114, 2021, 107869, ISSN 0031-3203.

-### Folder: A parameter-free graph reduction for efficient spectral clustering
+### Folder: A parameter-free graph reduction for spectral clustering and SpectralNet
 Mashaan Alshammari, John Stavrakakis, and Masahiro Takatsuka.
-“A parameter-free graph reduction for efficient spectral clustering” submitted to Pattern Recognition
+“A parameter-free graph reduction for efficient spectral clustering” submitted to Elsevier Array journal.